-Marinate pounded breasts in @JudysChickens Salad Dressing with sliced lemons and thyme.
+Marinate pounded breasts in @JudysChickens Salad Dressing along with sliced lemons and sprigs of thyme.
 You could add a little white balsamic vinegar and Grey Poupon for even more flavor if desired.

 Favorite Flavor-Enhancers: The Acids!

 My mother always kept a bottle each of white and red balsamic vinegar in the fridge.
-She especially loved the white, as do I. Add a few shakes of white balsamic vinegar to the marinade for an extra flavor burst.
+She especially loved the white.
+Add a few shakes of white to the marinade for an extra burst of flavor.

 Other Foods That Are Good To Serve At A Cookout

 Marlin’s Black-Eyed Pea Salad

 “Croatian Cheese” a Flavorful and Exotic Appetizer Made with Feta and Goat Cheese

 The Classic Pimiento Cheese Sandwich

 LET’S STAY CONNECTED!